TurgenSec/policies/approved/ISP_Information_Security_Policy.md

 # 1. Preamble
 ## 1.1 Introduction

 TurgenSec commits to information security principles through the protection of confidentiality, integrity and availability and the promotion of accountability.
-This policy governs the company’s information security management system (ISMS).
+This policy governs the company’s Information Security Management System (ISMS).

 On the basis of risk, the ISMS defines, manages and improves appropriate processes and controls.
 This policy sets out the company’s responsibilities, accountability and approach and is endorsed by the board of directors.